 Rachel Taylor had booked a holiday cottage inside the Lake District as a deal with for her mom.
-Two weeks before their vacation, her father has become significantly ill, and she had to cancel.
-He died quickly afterwards.
+Unfortunately, two weeks before their vacation, her father has become significantly ill, and she had to cancel.
+He died quickly afterward.
 Since the fee was non-refundable, Taylor claimed the £646 price on her tour coverage.
 To her astonishment, she became told that she became handiest entitled to half that.

 Axa has since paid Taylor the entire value of the vacation.

 Onerous excess costs are one of the maximum commonplace stings.
 These may be as much as £300, and some insurers practice them to specific components of a single claim.
 If a purse is stolen with a phone and handbag internal, the telephone and bag might be classed underneath “personal possessions” and coins underneath “non-public cash,” with an excess payable on each.
 Others price for each person on coverage, although it’s a unmarried claim, rendering a few covers nugatory.
 A family of 4 claiming a £1,000 cancellation cowl ought to face a combined extra of £1 two hundred – greater than their ride fee.

 Julie Annakin changed into on vacation with her husband when his wallet containing £2 hundred was stolen.
 “I contacted Nationwide to say on our FlexPlus policy,” she says.
 “I changed into requested who the cash belonged to and spoke back it turned into both people.
 I become then told we’d have to pay double the excess, even though it became an unmarried claim.
 This is discrimination towards couples and a cautionary tale that it’s not in their excellent interest to confess a joint account.”